 There are many things about this book that is really commendable and amazing.
 The first and foremost is the style of writing that John Green employs and it becomes very easy to understand why he one of the most popular writer of young adult fiction books.
 Though he does falter a bit in making his characters seem relatable, he makes you question a lot of things about your life.
 He has very nicely interspersed humor with tragedy, something that is not very easy to do when you are writing a tragic love story.
 In short, the author has a way of stringing together words and sentences that can pull at your heartstrings in the most magical manner.
 Another amazing fact about the book is the fact that it helps you empathize and understand the kind of lives people suffering from terminal disease go through on a daily basis.In addition, it also helps us to comprehend the amount of agony and torture that their family and friends go through when someone they love is diagnosed with such problems.
 And lastly, what I also liked about the book are the small important lessons about life, mortality, pain and suffering that are cleverly woven into the story.

-If you are a romantic at heart, this book deserves to be a part of your bookshelf.
-Also, Though I do not particularly like YAF, I still did enjoy this book to a great extent simply because of the author’s crisp, efficient and clear style of writing.
+Considering that I do not like YAF, I still did enjoy this book to a great extent simply because of the author’s crisp, efficient and clear style of writing.
 John Green is a very gifted author and I look forward to reading more of his works.
 The world of Augustus and Hazel might seem a bit implausible, but there are many small yet important lessons in the story for everyone.
 Especially the most important being that though we cannot control our situations, we can always choose the manner in which we react to them.